Ghana Oil Company: Ownership

 In 1974 Ghana bought AGIP SPA's and Hydrocarbons International Holdings’ shares.
 In 2007 GOIL's board approved becoming a public company, making the company a state-owned enterprise (SOE).
 The shareholding structure of GOIL PLC is as follows: Government of Ghana currently owns 34.23%, Social Security and National Insurance Trust (SSNIT) owns 25%, Bulk Oil Storage And Transportation Co Ltd (BOST) owns 20.03% and other private investors own 20.74% of its shares.
 These shares are held through Social Security and National Insurance Trust (SSNIT), an agency charged with Ghana's pension system.
-The SSNIT holds these shares because it has an interest in major aspects of Ghana's economy because it needs sectors to do well in order to insure pensions.
+The SSNIT holds these shares because it has an interest in major aspects of Ghana's economy because it needs sectors to do well to insure pensions.

 2010–2012 rebranding

 Due to deregulation efforts in 2005 among downstream petroleum companies, GOIL began to lose its market dominance.
 The method the company employed to address the revenue losses from increased competition was to embark on a rebranding strategy that included a new logo and a new slogan of "energy with a smile."
 The new logo expresses the positive flow of energy to represent movement, energy, life, warmth, harmony, organic and growth.
 They also completed ISO certification, giving both customers and shareholders more confidence in GOIL's products.
 More service stations were added as part of the initiative.
 Efforts are still being made to further improve customer satisfaction, increased shareholder value.
 The rebranding has overall been considered successful, and has kept GOIL as the country's top petroleum marketer.